Four corners (Canada)

-The four corners is a quadripoint near where four Canadian provinces or territories meet.
-These are the provinces of Manitoba and Saskatchewan and the territories of the Northwest Territories and Nunavut.
-It came into being with the creation of Nunavut on April 1, 1999.
+The four corners (Quatre coins) is a quadripoint near where four Canadian provinces or territories meet.
+Clockwise from southeast, they are the provinces of Manitoba and Saskatchewan and the territories of the Northwest Territories and Nunavut.
+The quadripoint came into being with the creation of Nunavut on April 1, 1999.

 Geography

 The four corners area is located between Kasba Lake to the north and Hasbala Lake to the south.
 It is located by an area of marginal taiga forest, which happens to be the only place in Nunavut which is not Arctic tundra or ice cap.
-It is hundreds of kilometres from any road or railway, but can be accessed from nearby Kasba Lake Airport or Kasba Lake Water Aerodrome as well as from Points North Landing near Wollaston Lake.
+It is hundreds of kilometres from any road or railway but can be accessed from nearby Kasba Lake Airport or Kasba Lake Water Aerodrome as well as from Points North Landing near Wollaston Lake.

-During the winter of 1961–1962 (37 years prior the formation of Nunavut), a survey crew led by Lionel E. Boutiler installed 85 survey monuments along the northernmost section of the Saskatchewan–Manitoba border.
+During the winter of 1961–1962 (37 years before the formation of Nunavut), a survey crew led by Lionel E. Boutiler installed 85 survey monuments along the northernmost section of the Saskatchewan–Manitoba border.
 The crew worked from south to north along the Second Meridian (102° west of the Greenwich Meridian) as defined in the system of Dominion Land Surveys.
 The final monument, designated No. 157, officially marked the intersection of the boundaries of Manitoba, Saskatchewan and the Northwest Territories.
 Unlike the standard survey monuments along the provincial and territorial borders, Monument 157 is an aluminum obelisk that stands about 1 m tall.
 Photos can be seen in the original survey report.
 On the top of the monument is a cap that states "5 years imprisonment for removal".

 The exact location of Monument 157 (measured with modern GPS technologies) is (NAD83).
 This places it roughly 421 m west of 102° W and roughly 63 m south of 60°N at an elevation of 347.9 m.

 The establishment of Nunavut in 1999 led to the creation of Canada's only quadripoint.
 In the legal definition of Nunavut, its border is specified as "Commencing at the intersection of 60°00′ N latitude with 102°00′ W longitude, being the intersection of the Manitoba, Northwest Territories and Saskatchewan borders".
 Since the intersection does not lie exactly at those coordinates, the laws left a legal ambiguity regarding the exact commencement point of the boundary.

 In 2014, the Survey General Branch (SGB) of Natural Resources Canada acknowledged there was a problem with the legal boundary definition; it decided that the boundary should commence at Monument 157.